 - Use cruise control to automate the amount of fuel your car uses.

 - Try not to start and stop abruptly on roads with traffic lights.
 Accelerating from a full stop over and over again will suck up more gas than it would if you slowly pressed on the brakes and gradually began moving again.

-If you’ve got the room, bring along pillows and extra blankets for some a quick, improvised night of shut-eye.
+If you’ve got the room, bring along pillows, a sleeping pad, and extra blankets for a quick, improvised night of shut-eye.
 If your car isn’t roomy enough, consider renting a campervan for your trip.
 It will give you a taste of van life, and depending on the region and length of your road trip, renting a camper van can still be less expensive than renting a hotel every night.

-Some places offer packages that include gas gift cards or discounts as an incentive to book a room.
+Prefer to stay the night at a hotel or B&B?
+Some places offer package deals that include gas gift cards or discounts as an incentive to book a room.
 Do a little research and see what you find!

 Up for an adventure?
 Reach out and see if there are any friends of a friend in the city you’re visiting who would be willing to host you for a night or two.
 If it’s your first time in the area, getting a local’s advice on cheap (and tasty) places to eat, things to do or places to go is priceless.
-Plus, you might make a new friend who you can extend the same offer to someday should they need it.
+Plus, you might make a new friend to who you can extend the same offer someday should they need it.

 Consider this quieter time a better way to get to know a place.
-The offseason is also a great way to meet locals and really see what a town or city is like when it isn’t high time to be there.
+The off-season is also a great way to meet locals and really see what a town or city is like when it isn’t high time to be there.
 Take a chance and see what you can find.

 Do you have any cheap road trip tips to add?
 We’d love to hear your budget road trip experiences – epic road trip stories are welcome as well.
 Leave a comment below!